MT-Eurythmia/Eurythmia-server/mods/irc_modpack/irc/README.md

 This mod is just a glue between IRC and Minetest.
 It provides two-way communication between the in-game chat, and an arbitrary IRC channel.

-The forum topic is at https://forum.minetest.net/viewtopic.php?f=11&t=3905
+The forum topic is at http://minetest.net/forum/viewtopic.php?id=3905

 Installing
 ----------

-Quick one line install for Linux:
+Quick one line install for linux:

-	cd <Mods directory> && git clone --recursive https://github.com/kaeza/minetest-irc.git irc
+	cd <Mod directory> && git clone https://github.com/kaeza/minetest-irc.git irc && cd irc && git submodule update --init

-Please change `<Mods directory>` to fit your installation of Minetest.
+Please change `<Mod directory>` to fit your installation of minetest.
 For more information, see [the wiki](http://wiki.minetest.net/Installing_mods).

-The IRC mod's git repository uses submodules, therefore you will have to run `git submodule init` when first installing the mod (unless you used `--recursive` as above), and `git submodule update` every time that a submodule is updated.
-These steps can be combined into `git submodule update --init`.
+The Minetest IRC mod uses submodules, therefore you will have to run `git submodule init` when first installing the mod, and `git submodule update` every time that a submodule is updated.
+These steps can be combined as `git submodule update --init`.

-You'll need to install LuaSocket.
-You can do so with your package manager on many distributions, for example:
+The Minetest IRC mod also requires LuaSocket.
+This can be installed using your package manager on many distributions, for example on Arch Linux:

-	# # On Arch Linux:
 	# pacman -S lua51-socket
-	# # On Debian/Ubuntu:
-	# # Debian/Ubuntu's LuaSocket packages are broken, so use LuaRocks.
-	# apt-get install luarocks
-	# luarocks install luasocket

-You will also need to add IRC to your trusted mods if you haven't disabled mod security.
-Here's an example configuration line:

-	secure.trusted_mods = irc

 Settings